diz-vara/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, with light weight decay (1e-7): it give slightly better results.

-####4.
-Appropriate training data
+#### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, driving from opposite directions and recovering from the  sides of the road ...
+I used a combination of center lane driving, driving from opposite directions and recovering from the  sides of the road.
+My appoach to training data creation I describe further.